bolderflight/sbus/README.md

       * Bit 4: failsafe activated (0x10)
    * Byte[24]: SBUS footer

 Note that lost frame is indicated when a frame is lost between the transmitter and receiver.
-Failsafe activation typically requires that several frames are lost in a row and indicates that the receiver has moved into failsafe mode.
+Failsafe activation typically requires that many frames are lost in a row and indicates that the receiver has moved into failsafe mode.
 Packets are sent approximately every 10 ms or 20 ms.

 **Note on CH17 and CH18:** Channel 17 and channel 18 are digital on/off channels.
 These are not universally available on all SBUS receivers and servos.